 Here is a simple breakdown of how refinancing works.
-In order to take on your case, first Uplift has to receive a payoff letter from your current company.
+In order to take on your case, Uplift Legal Funding requests a payoff letter from your current company.
 A payoff letter is just a letter stating how much you currently owe, and what Uplift needs to payoff in order to grant you additional lawsuit funding.

 Once we have received your payoff letter, we determine whether or not we can grant you additional pre-settlement funding.
 If we can, we pay however much you owe to your original company, and grant you a cash advance!

 It’s a very straightforward process, and once you have been refinanced with us you will have better rates, and security knowing we won’t overcharge you.

 This also applies for a settlement advance, we have to buy out the original lawsuit funding before granting you additional funding.
 With a settlement advance, we do not have to estimate a settlement value.